quochuyn/mads-milestone1/README.md

 - Yifei Dong

 # Description
+The trucking industry remains one of the most important means of transportation of goods in the US.
+This is especially the case with perishable items, which require quick and efficient transportation.
+The Agricultural Marketing Service of the USDA regularly issues reports to provide a consistent overview of the state of the agricultural market.
+One particular report tracks the daily refrigerated truck volume of fruits and vegetables from US domestic origins.
+Most movements are reported, but not all commodities nor origins are included.

-The COVID-19 pandemic has impacted much of the global supply chain.
-In particular, we wish to investigate its impact on the US’s agricultural truck transportation supply chain and the price/volume of certain agricultural products.
-For example, we want to investigate the correlation between COVID-19 cases, truck volume, and agricultural product pricing in the state of California.
+Food and product prices have been constantly increasing ever since COVID-19 hit the US in early 2020.
+Holding the hypothesis that the COVID-19 pandemic has impacted much of the food supply chain, thus increasing food prices, we want to conduct a study that can prove the relation between these three factors: COVID-19 cases, refrigerated truck volume, and refrigerated product prices.

 # Datasets
 | **Name** | **Description** | **Main Variables** | **Details** | **Access** |